HemOdd/Login-Signup/README.md

 # Login-Signup

-A simple signup an login system made with NodeJS.
+A simple signup and login system made with NodeJS.

 * Uses MongoDB along with Mongoose as well as MLab sandbox service for database storage.
 * Uses Express for routing.